Lifestyle Medicine First Aid – a foundation course in Lifestyle Medicine

 Other ASLM courses and workshops

 ASLM hosts a variety of in-person and online courses and workshops across Australia and New Zealand throughout the year.
-Designed to increase participants’ understanding of the theory and application of Lifestyle Medicine, they can be undertaken as individual sessions to support professional development or to contribute towards Board Certification requirements or ASLM Fellowship points.
+Designed to increase participants’ understanding of the theory and application of Lifestyle Medicine, they can be undertaken as individual sessions to support professional development or to contribute towards ASLM Fellowship points.

 References